nexxbiz/nexxlogic-blob-configuration/example/ExampleApi/README.md

 ## Quick Start

 - Get the latest version of Azurite
-- Go to /example/Azurite
-- Run azurite
+- Run Azurite
+- Create a new container named `configuration`
+- Add the files of /example/Settings in the same structure to this container
-- Start the project
+- Run the ExampleApi